 Also another thing we don’t really like about them is that they can be rude and persistent to get you to park in “their area.”
 We’ve seen some of them get nasty if you try to ask a question, leave, or not give them “enough.”
 I’ve seen them charge international and local tourists a ridiculous amount of money to park, especially during the holidays in very touristic places such as Manuel Antonio National Park and Tamarindo beach.

 At the end of it, we avoid parking in unofficial places if we can’t help it.
-Unfortunately in Costa Rica, majority of parking is unofficial or is street parking, so if we have to pay, we will give them the money after we get back to the car.
+Unfortunately in Costa Rica, majority of parking is unofficial or street parking, so if we have to pay, we will give them the money after we get back to the car.

 To Tip or Not to Tip